 certification of your own funds.

-Application fee for the cryptocurrency (VASP) virtual currency license in Estonia
+Application fee for the cryptocurrency (VASP) virtual currency licence in Estonia

 The current application fee payable is EUR 3,300.
 Under the new regime, the application fee will be reduced to EUR 1,000.

-Timeframe to obtain the cryptocurrency (VASP) virtual currency license in Estonia
+Timeframe to obtain the cryptocurrency (VASP) virtual currency licence in Estonia

 The EFSA must process all new applications within 3 months of receipt of all required documents if the application is complete with all the required documents submitted.
 Where this is not the case, it can take up to 6 months.